gumaerc-testorg/14.271-fall-2005/content/pages/readings.md

 Ellison, G., and D. Fudenberg.
 "The Neo-Luddite's Lament: Excessive Upgrades in the Software Industry." *Rand Journal of Economics* 31 (Summer 2000): 253-272.

-Bresnahan, T. "Network Effects and Microsoft."
-Stanford University, Palo Alto, CA, 2001. ([PDF](http://www-siepr.stanford.edu/papers/pdf/00-51.pdf))
+Bresnahan, T. ["Network Effects and Microsoft" (PDF](https://drive.google.com/file/d/11AzIZvpJRsy5zFzzzJeLI7nTBerYOnBd/view)).
+Stanford University, Palo Alto, CA, 2001.

 Gandal, N., M. Kende, and R. Rob.
 "The Dynamics of Technological Adoption in Hardware/Software Systems: The Case of Compact Disc Players." *Rand Journal of Economics* 31, no. 1 (Spring 2000): 43-61.